nova-pkgs/python/Doc/library/difflib.rst

    By default, the diff control lines (those with ``***`` or ``---``) are created with a trailing newline.
-This is helpful so that inputs created from :func:`io.IOBase.readlines` result in diffs that are suitable for use with :func:`io.IOBase.writelines` since both the inputs and outputs have trailing newlines.
+This is helpful so that inputs created from :func:`file.readlines` result in diffs that are suitable for use with :func:`file.writelines` since both the inputs and outputs have trailing newlines.

    For inputs that do not have trailing newlines, set the *lineterm* argument to